arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.26.16
+Freud wrote a bunch of stuff about dreams (see *The Interpretation of Dreams*, *On Dreams*).
+This work was focused towards helping his patients.
+That is, his goal was to use dream analysis to uncover repressed thoughts in his patients, which he supposed would help them out (emotionally, I guess).
+Although some people view his work through a philsophical lens, to him the matter was mainly clinical.

 ### 03.25.16
 DFW mentions (in a short story) that the average American household watches 6 hours of television a day.
 Not sure where he got that stat, but the current